jbrowneuk/iris-bot/README.md

 # iris-bot
-Discord version of my slack chatbot, rewritten from the ground up

-// TODO make readme better
+`iris-bot` is a Discord bot written for the Domain of J community.
+It was ported from a version I made for Slack, which in turn was ported from a version written for IRC.

+The goal of iris-bot is not to have a bot that specialises in a certain functionality with commands, but to have a bot that can interact with using more natural language than others.

-## Getting up and running
+# Getting up and running

 1. Install Node.
 The LTS version should be fine.
-1. Create a copy of `config.example.json` as `config.json`.
+1. Create a copy of `<root>/conf/config.example.json` as `<root>/config.json`.
 Update the values inside.
-1. Use `bot.sql` to generate a SQLite file called `bot.sqlite`.
+1. Use `<root>/conf/bot.sql` to generate a SQLite file called `<root>/bot.sqlite`.
 This enables the bot to use responses (outlined below).
 1. `npm run quickstart` fetches dependencies, builds and then runs the bot using the start entry point.

-### Developing
+# Developing

 `npm run develop` spins up a live-reload instance of the bot.
-Every time you change a file and save it, the bot will restart with the latest changes
+Every time you change a file and save it, the bot will restart with the latest changes.

+Using `npm run pr-check` will highlight issues that should be addressed before making a PR.

+## Major areas needing work

+Work needs to be done on the following areas:

+1. The bot really needs proper dependency injection.
+It used to use a framework but this was removed after becoming unstable.
+1. Improved handling of disconnections.
+It relies on the built-in Discord.JS behaviour right now.
+1. Settings rework.
+Currently the settings are used for the initial connection and never touched again after.
+Each core that needs individual settings then implements it in a different way.
+1. Permissions control.
+Currently everyone can use all permissions.
+1. A lot more that I haven't thought about yet!

+# Advanced topics

+1. Custom responses
+2. Running the bot as a systemd service

-## Responses
+## 1. Custom responses

 In some instances, the bot can respond with a canned response from a phrase set.
 It does this with the help of a SQLite database containing phrases.
-An example SQL file used to populate the responses table can be found in the `bot.sql` file.
-This contains some of the phrase sets used in the *Domain of J* community.
+An example SQL file used to populate the responses table can be found in the `<root>/conf/bot.sql` file.
+This contains some of the phrase sets used in the _Domain of J_ community.

 The structure of the response database table is as follows: